jatin33/linkedin-saved-post-categoriser/README.md

 2.  **Manage Categories and Posts**:
     *   Click the LinkedIn Post Organizer extension icon in your Chrome toolbar.
-    *   The popup will open, allowing you to:
+    *   The side panel will open, allowing you to:
         *   View all your categorized posts.
         *   Search and filter posts by category.
         *   Create, edit, and delete custom categories.